EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 # EDDSystems database

-A database (`EDDSystems.sqlite`), containing the system data sourced from EDSM and EDDB.
+This database (`EDDSystems.sqlite`) contains the system data sourced from EDSM and EDDB.

 It contains the following tables:
 * [`Systems`](#systems): System data imported from EDSM